Seafood saute makes an easy, quick, delicious meal. Your only task as a chef is to avoid overcooking the seafood!

 - Place the frozen seafood in a large bowl.
 Fill the bowl with cool water.
 Allow to defrost for about 5 minutes, stirring gently to separate pieces, and replacing the water once during the defrosting process.
 Place the defrosted seafood on a clean kitchen towel or on paper towels to dry.

-- Transfer to a serving platter, spooning the sauce on top.
+- Transfer the sauteed seafood to a serving platter, spooning the pan juices on top.
 Squeeze lemon juice on top of the seafood saute and garnish with chopped parsley.
 Serve immediately.